awecode/awecountant-docs/docs/sales/README.md

-# Hello This is Sales page
+# Sales

+A sale is vouchered by creating a sale invoice.